ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 international treaty, is dedicated to mitigating the production and use of persistent organic pollutants, including PCBs.

-PCBs have been implicated in inducing cancer in animals and eliciting various severe non-cancer health impacts, encompassing effects on the immune, reproductive, nervous, and endocrine systems.
-The International Agency for Research on Cancer (IARC) has classified PCBs as probable human carcinogens (Group 2A).
+Research suggests that PCBs can induce cancer in animals as well as various severe non-cancer health impacts, including having effects on the immune, reproductive, nervous, and endocrine systems.
+The International Agency for Research on Cancer (IARC) has classified PCBs as probable human carcinogens.
 Their deleterious influence extends to marine ecosystems, where their exceptional stability, poor biodegradability, and lipid solubility contribute to bioaccumulation (Kennish 1996).
 Functioning as endocrine-disrupting compounds, PCBs